Lahasyakr/Obj-Orient-Sftwr-Dev---CS681/HW16/README.md

 This apllication simulates Library with Thread-Safe and Not Thread-Safe Implementations.

-This app simulates a basic library management system, where students can take and return books from a Library.
+This app simulates a basic library management system, where students can borrow and return books from a Library.

 The app includes two different implementations of the Library interface:
 - NotThreadSafeLibrary: an implementation that is not thread-safe, and can result in race conditions and incorrect behavior when multiple threads access